Goshen College encourages individuals to report any incident in which an incident of sexual misconduct is believed to have occurred.

 If you have experienced an incident of gender-based or sexual harassment, domestic or interpersonal violence, sexual assault or any sexual misconduct, the following form is one way to inform the campus of your situation and, if you want, seek on-campus or off-campus resources.

-If you are a Goshen College employee, you may also contact the confidential Campus Conduct Hotline provided by Human Resources at 866-943-5787.
+If you are a Goshen College employee, you may also contact the faculty advocate for confidential advice.
+For assistance with filing a report, please contact Human Resources.
+If you would like to make an anonymous report of misconduct, you may contact the confidential Campus Conduct Hotline provided by Human Resources at 866-943-5787.

 What information do I need to provide?